The Bewdley School: Results

 In 2019, the school achieved 72% of students achieving 5+ GCSEs including English at Maths at grade 4 or above.
 At Bewdley Sixth Form, 20 of the 21 subjects achieved 100% pass rates at A-Level with 96% of university applicants being successful.

 In 2022, the first externally assessed year following the COVID-19 pandemic, The Bewdley School achieved a record percentage of students achieving the top grades at GCSE.

-The school was inspected by Ofsted in September 2019 under their new framework, and found the school to be consistently Good.
-The school has held a 'Good' rating from Ofsted since 2012.

-The House System

-The Bewdley School has three distinct student houses, each made up of two tutor groups each.
-The houses were named after historical connections to the town of Bewdley.